SanjaysAnalysis/PwC_Power_BI/README.md

 # Diversity & Inclusion

-To understand the Gender Diversity & Inclusion, I've defined some important KPI's -
+To understand the Gender Diversity & Inclusion, I've defined some important measures & KPI's -

 - number of men
 - number of women